Build a Mock Robot

 )

-Next, you need to initialize your fake robotic arm.
+Next, initialize your fake robotic arm.
 In the main function, paste the following.
-Make sure that the name of your fake arm matches the arm named in your config file.
+Make sure that the name of your fake arm matches the arm name you configured earlier.

 if err != nil {